wences-sanchez/Knowledge-Base/pages/The Docker Book (highlights).md

 		  Let’s add some containers to our network, starting with a Redis container.

 		  $ sudo docker run -d --net=app --name db jamtur01/redis --protected-mode no Here we’ve run a new container called db using our jamtur01/redis image.
 We’ve also specified a new flag: --net.
-The --net flag specifies a network to run our container inside. #space
+The --net flag specifies a network to run our container inside. #ñspace
 		- -
 	- 7 Docker Orchestration and Service Discovery
 		- -